selwynpolit/d9book/book/debugging.md

 ## Overview

 Using a combination of PhpStorm, DDEV and Xdebug makes debugging a pleasure.
-PhpStorm is not essential, it works fine with other IDE\'s also.
-Many Drupal developers have not experienced using a true debugger, once they do, they wonder how they ever delivered any code without it.
+PhpStorm is not essential.
+Xdebug works fine with other IDE\'s also.
+In my experience, many Drupal developers have not experienced using a true debugger, but once they do, they wonder how they ever delivered any code without it.

+## Enable error reporting
+If you experience a WSOD, this can often give you some useful clue:

+/**
+ * Show all error messages, with backtrace information.
+ *
+ * In case the error level could not be fetched from the database, as for
+ * example the database connection failed, we rely only on this value.
+ */
+$config['system.logging']['error_level'] = 'verbose';

 ## Disable caches and enable Twig debugging